 - Enjoy a foodie tour and wine tasting in the Atherton Tablelands

-- Book a super special overnight stay on the Sunlover Reef pontoon, where you sleep floating on the Great Barrier Reef
+- Book a super special day on the Sunlover Reef pontoon, where you enjoy all the activities at this mini village floating on the Great Barrier Reef

 - Organise a helicopter ride over the Great Barrier Reef, a true once in a lifetime experience, or even a scenic flight!